DaApppooo/AACpp/README.md

 > The program doesn't produce any sound.
 - It's most likely that your system doesn't have a default TTS client.
 In this case, if you're on linux or windows, you need to have a `TTS` environement variable.
-For android, please file an [issue](https://github.com/DaApppooo/AACpp/issues/new?assignees=DaApppooo&labels=&projects=&template=bug--or-problem-with-default-behavior-in-general--report.md&title=)
+For android or iOS, please file an [issue](https://github.com/DaApppooo/AACpp/issues/new?assignees=DaApppooo&labels=&projects=&template=bug--or-problem-with-default-behavior-in-general--report.md&title=)

 > After fixing all of the above, it still doesn't work on my system.
 - Please take the time to write an